chrisrzhou/react-wordcloud/README.md

 Note that `react-wordcloud` requires `react^16.8.3` as a peer dependency.

+> I will try to reach out to the NPM owner of `react-wordcloud` to see if this package can replace it :)

 ## Examples

-View all documented examples at https://chrisrzhou.github.io/wordcloud/
+View all documented examples at https://react-wordcloud.netlify.com/

 A simple example using only required props: